18F/ffd-microsite/README.md

 These flags are 100% optional and can be omitted from any tasks that are affected by them.

-- `no-test` This flag disables linters and tests for assets
+- `no-test` This flag disables linters and tests for all assets.
-- `production` This flag enables minification and compression of assets
+- `production` This flag enables minification and compression of all assets in prep for a production environment.

 ## Deployment